01-edu/public/subjects/forum/forum-security.en.md

   - Database
   - password
   - session/cookies
-  - Universal Unique Identifier (UUI)
+  - Universal Unique Identifier (UUID)

 ### Hints

 - You can take a look at the `openssl` manual.
-- For the session cookies you can take a look at the [Universal Unique Identifier (UUI)](https://en.wikipedia.org/wiki/Universally_unique_identifier)
+- For the session cookies you can take a look at the [Universal Unique Identifier (UUID)](https://en.wikipedia.org/wiki/Universally_unique_identifier)

 ### Instructions